WAN-Solutions/wan24-Core/README.md

 **NOTE**: This in-memory cache implementation isn't compatible with the .NET built-in approaches.
 It implements `IHostedService` and needs to be started before it can be used!
-The asynchronous methods should be used where possible.
+The asynchronous methods should be used where possible, if the chached item type implements `IAsyncDisposable` - otherwise the synchronous methods are fine, too.

 The cache capacity can be limited by